Robert Scheuermeier: Germany

-While Scheuermeier was ministering at Kirchberg, Bern, he was appointed as India Secretary in 1982 at the Stuttgart-based Association of Churches and Missions in South Western Germany/Evangelical Mission in Solidarity and entrusted with the task of building up theological education of the partner Church in India, the Church of South India and made efforts to forge greater ties for building up ecclesiastical cooperation among the Dioceses within the Church of South India and the Association of Churches and Missions in South Western Germany.
+While Scheuermeier was ministering at Kirchberg, Bern, he was appointed as India Secretary in 1982 at the Stuttgart-based Association of Churches and Missions in South Western Germany/Mission in Solidarity and entrusted with the task of building up theological education of the partner Church in India, the Church of South India and made efforts to forge greater ties for building up ecclesiastical cooperation among the Dioceses within the Church of South India and the Association of Churches and Missions in South Western Germany.
 The continued representation of the EMS in the Church of South India synods as well as in the Society of the United Theological College, Bangalore attests to this fact.
 When Scheuermeier retired from the EMS, Stuttgart on attaining superannuation, he pitched for having an Indian as India Secretary at the EMS resulting in the appointment of C. L. Furtado in 1992 to succeed Scheuermeier.

 Contribution

 In the postcolonialism scenario, Scheuermeier who was teaching in Mangalore from 1958 onwards was a strong advocate for the development of Indian christian theology, an indigenous theology free from western influence.
 K. M. George who authored Church of South India, Life in Union 1947-1997 covering a period of 50 years right from the founding of the Church of South India in 1947 till 1997, wrote that the Basel Mission merged into the Church of South India in 1968 as a result of protracted ecumenical efforts that began as early as 1936.

-Scheuermeier was part of the ecumenical talks between the Basel Mission and the Church of South India in his capacity as Principal of the Basel Evangelical Mission Theological Seminary in Mangalore.
+Scheuermeier was part of the ecumenical talks between the Basel Mission and the Church of South India in his capacity as Principal of the Basel Mission Theological Seminary in Mangalore.

+Death

+Robert Scheuermeier died on 25 January 2021, at the age of 93.